xiluo58/arena-stat/README.md

 # Demo
-The purpose for this project is showing my MEAN stack skills.
+The purpose of this project is to show my MEAN stack developing skills.

 ## Prerequisite